CEO survey shows China still second choice investment destination: PwC

 ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Hoe Ee Khor, chief economist at AMRO, says that’s partly because “we’re relatively optimistic about China’s growth this year.
 Unlike most analysts, our forecast for China is 5.3%.”

-ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Jannick Malling, Public.com CEO, joins ‘Squawk Box’ to discuss the payment for order flow debate, the trading platform’s options trading offering, the state of bitcoin, and more.
+ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Roger Altman, Evercore founder and senior chairman, joins ‘Squawk Box’ to discuss the latest market trends, the state of the economy, the Fed’s inflation fight, 2024 race, and more.